alexjlockwood/AndroidDesignPatterns/_posts/2014-12-16-activity-fragment-shared-element-transitions-part3.md

 ### Shared Element Transitions Under-The-Hood

 Recall from the [part 1][part1] of this series that a `Transition` has two main responsibilities: capturing the start and end state of its target views and creating an `Animator` that will animate the views between the two states.
 Shared element transitions are no different: before a shared element transition's animation can be created, the framework must give it the state information it needs by altering each shared element's state (such as position and size) on the screen.
-More specifically, when Activity `A` starts Activity `B` the following sequence of events occurs:<sup><a href="#footnote2" id="ref2">2</a></sup>
+More specifically, when Activity `A` starts Activity `B` the following sequence of events occurs:<sup><a href="#footnote?" id="ref?">?</a></sup>

 1. `A` calls `startActivity()`, specifying the shared elements that should be animated during the transition.
 2. Activity `B` is started with its window initially made translucent.
 The framework searches `B`'s view hierarchy for the shared elements to be animated by comparing their transition names and positions them in `B` to match their position in `A`.